 Only official TOEFL scores received directly from Educational Testing Service are acceptable.
 For further information, visit TOEFL.org.
 TOEFL score reports are only valid for two years.
 Purdue University Calumet’s code for the TOEFL application is 1638.

 The Graduate School accepts International English Language Testing System (IELTS) test scores in addition to the TOEFL.
 An overall band score of 6.5 is required for admission.
 For more information, visit IELTS.org.

-For applicants who do not meet the minimum required scores on the TOEFL, IELTS, or Pearson Test of English, Purdue University Calumet offers an English Language Program to acquire proficiency in English: more information on this program can be found at http://webs.purduecal.edu/elp/
+For applicants who do not meet the minimum required scores on the TOEFL or IELTS, Purdue University Calumet offers an English Language Program to acquire proficiency in English: more information on this program can be found at http://webs.purduecal.edu/elp/

 Health Insurance is required for International Graduate students.
 Health insurance is especially important because of the high cost of medical care in the United States.
 If you do not have health insurance and become sick or injured while in the US, you may need to pay hundreds or thousands of dollars for your medical and hospital care.

 International Graduate Students can enroll online for health insurance from HTH Worldwide.
 Enroll online by using a credit card at HTHstudents.com, and enter access code: CTN-5309 in the box on the right hand side of the site under Group Plans.